Late yesterday afternoon, Dave McClure emailed all 500startup founders and mentors. It went like this:

-“Hey you!
-If you are an accredited investor, show you love a member of 500startups by investing a small amount.
-Trust me even $5 or $10k can make a huge difference and you should do it.”
+“Hey, you!
+If you are an accredited investor, show you love a member of 500 startups by investing a small amount.
+Trust me, even $5 or $10k can make a huge difference, and you should do it.”

 After reading what Dave has said in person many, many times, I smiled and went back to watching Glee.
 (Ricky Martin was on!
 That man has amazing teeth.)

 I remember a conversation I had with David Cohen of Techstars.
 He asked me, as a mentor, what did I expect in return.
-I said, a nice meal where I learned more about how the program was doing, and what the incoming class looked like.
-Quizzically, he asked if I expected equity in the companies in which I mentored.
+I said a nice meal where I learned more about how the program was doing, and what the incoming class looked like.
+Quizzically, he asked if I expected equity compensation in the companies in which I mentored.

 “Expect?
 No. If the founder believes I have value to provide past Techstars, then I am happy to discuss it with them.”
 I replied.